 SECTION XI: PRACTICE MANAGEMENT AND ADMINISTRATIVE SKILLS CAPE: 1.1, 2.1, 2.2, 3.1, 4.2 - 4.4; PPCP: Collect, Implement, Monitor & Evaluate Midpoint Score Final Score Discusses use of management principles (e.g. planning, organizing, directing and controlling) for simple/individual tasks and complex activities.
 Discusses and/or participates in resource management related to time, people (technicians), finances, inventory, and technology/informatics.
 Assists in the identification of underlying system-associated causes of errors and/or medication safety issues to improve the drug use process and other CQI strategies within the pharmacy.
 Identifies methods to enhance pharmacy services.
 Demonstrates an understanding of leadership needs and opportunities in pharmacy practice.
 Comments: Describe any problems that occurred that affected student performance (i.e., time team not cooperative, etc.).
-List any dates that student was absent and identify reason(s). on, medical Describe areas of outstanding performance or significant strengths exhibited by the student.
+List any dates that student was absent and identify on, medical Describe areas of outstanding performance or significant strengths exhibited by the student.
 Describe areas for improvement that need to be addressed in future rotations.
 Please use the space below to write any additional comments you may have.
-MIDPOINT ROTATION GRADE: FINAL OVERALL ROTATION GRADE: TOTAL NUMBER OF HOURS COMPLETED: (Minimum hours required: 160) .
-By submitting this evaluation, you confirm that the student has fulfilled a all attendance requirements.
+MIDPOINT ROTATION GRADE: FINAL OVERALL ROTATION GRADE: TOTAL NUMBER OF HOURS COMPLETED: (Minimum hours required: 160) By submitting this evaluation, you confirm that the student has fulfilled a all attendance requirements by submitting this evaluation, you commit that the student has furnied an attenuance requirements